timbru31/spigot-anti-piracy-backend/README.md

 user_id=foobar
 ```

-Example Java implementation can be found in [docs/JavaExample.java](docs/JavaExample.java).
+An example Java implementation can be found in [docs/JavaExample.java](docs/JavaExample.java).

 The service is only accepting POST, no GET.
-You recieve a JSON with either blacklisted true or false:
+You receive a JSON with either blacklisted true or false:
 ```json
 {
   "blacklisted": true